Lathashree01/Semeval/README.md

 - Developed a RoBERTa-based model for text classification.

 3. Top Performance:
-- Achieved top 3rd place F1 score on the held-out test dataset (amongst the cohort of.
+- Achieved top 3rd place F1 score on the held-out test dataset (amongst the cohort of 120 teams at the university)

 4. Hyperparameter Tuning:
 - Used the Optuna library for hyperparameter tuning.

 The project showcases my ability to build and evaluate NLP models, from simple baselines to more advanced state-of-the-art approaches.
-Developed this as part of my Master's module - "Natural Language Processing" group project.
+I developed this as part of my Master's module - "Natural Language Processing" group project.

 If you have any questions or feedback, please don't hesitate to reach out.

-Few Important links:
+A few Important links:
 Challenge website - https://competitions.codalab.org/competitions/34344 \
-Link to github repo - https://github.com/Perez-AlmendrosC/dontpatronizeme
+Link to GitHub repo - https://github.com/Perez-AlmendrosC/dontpatronizeme